Table of Contents

 -.
 Arguments will be described in more detail later, but

-essentially, the following pseudo code would theoretically launch an interactive
+essentially, the following pseudo code would theoretically launch a login shell:

 Bash first tries to source